Vibe Coding for PMs

 Complete the Onboarding

-You'll see a screen to choose how you'll use Claude Code:
+You will now see a screen to choose how you will be using Claude Code:

 Select login method: